 In Figure~\ref{fig:LM_eval}, we benchmark $\text{D}_{2}\text{O}$ on GSM8K, CoQA, and TruthfulQA datasets.We compare models equipped with a full KV cache against those utilizing our $\text{D}_{2}\text{O}$ compression technique over several Llama models: Llama-1-7B, Llama-2-7B, Llama-2-13B, and the latest Llama-3-8B.
-The ratio represents the proportion of the compressed KV cache budget to the prompt length $L_{\text{prompt}}$.
+The ratio represents the proportion of the overall compressed KV cache budget relative to the prompt length $L_{\text{prompt}}$.
 Results indicate that $\text{D}_{2}\text{O}$ consistently outperforms all other KV compression methods across all configurations.
-Notably, $\text{D}_{2}\text{O}$ significantly enhances performance, particularly under reduced budgets.
-This performance reflects the ability of $\text{D}_{2}\text{O}$'s context retention strategy to compensate for the severe loss of contextual information inherent in eviction-based methods and prevent the degradation of LLMs's reasoning capabilities, particularly for Llama-3-8B on the GSM8K and CoQA datasets.
-Intriguingly, on the TruthfulQA dataset, $\text{D}_{2}\text{O}$ even outperforms the full model across four Llama backbone settings and most of the budget ratios, demonstrating that $\text{D}_{2}\text{O}$'s unified eviction and dynamic merging strategies can prune irrelevant tokens from LLMs' input texts, preserving essential context and then enhancing reasoning accuracy.
+Notably, $\text{D}_{2}\text{O}$ significantly enhances performance, particularly under reduced budgets conditions.
+This performance highlights $\text{D}_{2}\text{O}$'s ability to retain crucial context, compensating for the severe loss of information inherent in eviction-based methods and preventing the degradation of LLMs' reasoning capabilities, particularly for Llama-3-8B on the GSM8K and CoQA datasets.
+Intriguingly, on the TruthfulQA dataset, $\text{D}_{2}\text{O}$ even surpasses the full KV cache model across four Llama backbone settings and most of the budget ratios, demonstrating that $\text{D}_{2}\text{O}$'s unified eviction and dynamic merging strategies can prune irrelevant tokens from LLMs' input text, preserving essential context and then enhancing reasoning accuracy.